 How do I find the fan speed to obtain a desired flow or discharge pressure?

-How do I close a valve, fan or pipe?
+How do I close a valve, fan, or pipe?

 Select the pipe or junction you want to close and choose Special Condition from the Edit menu.
 By default, AFT Arrow will display a red “X” next to the pipe or junction label on the Workspace.
 It will also redraw your Workspace and show the closed sections of the model with dashed lines for the pipes and dashed outlines for each junction.
 Some special condition settings do not close the junction but have different purposes.
-For example, the normal condition for a relief valve is to be closed, so it’s special conditions causes it to be open.
+For example, the normal condition for a relief valve is to be closed, so applying special conditions force it to be open.

 How do I model the pressure drop across a component when there is only one data point?

-See Using Manufacturer Pressure Drop Data article in the AFT Arrow Help system.
+See the Using Manufacturer Pressure Drop Data article in the AFT Arrow Help system.

 How do I model a relief valve in a system?

 You can model a relief valve using either a Relief Valve junction or a regular Valve junction.
-The Relief Valve junction is always closed when you run the model (unless you set it’s Special Condition), and AFT Arrow will run the Solver to determine if sufficient pressure exists to crack it.
+The Relief Valve junction is always closed when you run the model (unless you set its Special Condition), and AFT Arrow will run the Solver to determine if sufficient pressure exists to crack it.
 If so, it will run the Solver again with the relief valve open.
 If you know the condition you are modeling will crack the relief valve, it is more efficient to just use a regular valve junction.
 In this case, AFT Arrow assumes the valve is open from the start, and does not have to go through the extra step of solving the network to check for sufficient system pressure to crack it.

 How do I model a valve loss given the manufacturer Cv?

-How do I model choked flow through a valve, orifice or similar element?
+How do I model choked flow through a valve, orifice, or similar element?